scaleway/serverless-examples/containers/terraform-triggers/README.md

 You can then check logs of your containers in your cockpit (in project defined in `secrets.auto.tfvars`).
 You should see the "Hello World!" messages there!

 From there, you can modify `docker/server.py` as you want and run `terraform apply` to deploy the modified container.

+## Cleanup

+Run `terraform destroy` to remove all resources created by this example.